Azure/azure-sdk-for-c/sdk/samples/iot/README.md

     Use the Windows installer.

 - Have the Azure SDK for Embedded C IoT repository cloned.

-On Windows, due to the length of the repository filepaths, clone near the C:\ root directory.
+    NOTE: On Windows, due to the length of the repository filepaths, clone near the C:\ root directory.

     ```bash
     git clone https://github.com/Azure/azure-sdk-for-c.git